dataiku/dss-visual-edit/docs/sample-project-join-companies.md

 * There could be additional companies in the reference dataset, in which case there could be new matches to review.
 This doesn't have an impact on previous matches.
 * There could be additional companies in the external dataset, or company names could change.
 As a result, the match found for a given company in the reference dataset could change.
+  * If we used to have a perfect match for this company, and now it's not perfect anymore, it will appear in the webapp as a new company/match to review.
-  * If this company wasn't previously reviewed, it will still appear in the webapp but the suggested match will be different.
+  * If this company wasn't previously reviewed, it will still appear in the webapp but the suggested match could be different.
   * If the company was previously reviewed, it won't appear in the webapp and there won't be any impact.
 This is because matches get overridden by edits, which are based on ids.